 A Community - A Destination - To Live Fully

 Located in Harrisonburg, Virginia and surrounded by the Blue Ridge and Massanutten Mountains, is Virginia Mennonite Retirement Community.
 We achieve our vision of being a community of hope, meaning and growth for people to age well and live fully by emphasizing our core values of heritage, innovation and authenticity.
-Life looks a little different right now and it’s changed how we do some things, however residents are still connected and engaged with the people and interests that mean the most to them.
+In the early part of 2021, we reached the much awaited milestone of having the majority of residents and staff fully vaccinated against COVID-19.
+Although things still look a little different, campus programs and services have begun to expand in ways we have eagerly anticipated.

-Our indoor Main Street, accessible via interconnected hallways from anywhere on campus, is typically the central hub of our community and even now, residents continue to shop at the Main Street Store.
-Fully stocked with grocery and personal items, there’s no need to leave campus to get necessities.
-Other offerings include produce from our Farm at Willow Run.
-Our 40-acre farm property has long been a staple in supplying produce for VMRC dining menus and fresh produce in the café but expanded this summer to include CSA (Community Supported Agriculture) baskets delivered to residents on a weekly basis.
-Our dining venues have adapted as well and offer breakfast, lunch and dinner meal delivery right to resident doors.
-It doesn’t get more convenient than that!
+Our indoor Main Street, accessible via interconnected hallways from anywhere on campus, is the central hub of our community.
+Residents shop at the fully stocked Main Street Store for grocery and personal items as well as fresh produce from our Farm at Willow Run.
+Our 40-acre farm property has long been a staple in supplying produce for VMRC dining menus and produce in the café but expanded in the summer of 2020 to include CSA (Community Supported Agriculture) baskets delivered to residents on a weekly basis.
+Over the past year, dining venues across campus adapted their way of serving by offering breakfast, lunch and dinner meal delivery right to resident doors.
+In the coming weeks, the Main Street Café will once again be open for business – offering a wide variety of to-go items from pizza and sandwiches to soups and salads.

 Our rich variety of cultural and wellness programming, designed to promote learning and growth as an individual and as part of a larger community, includes art shows, educational sessions and music events.
-Since early spring, we have had a full line-up of staff-produced programming on our internal television channel featuring wellness classes, spiritual series and more.
-We have taken advantage of the summer months by hosting outdoor fitness classes and small group programs in a socially distanced setting.
-Some of our most popular long-time events like the Juried Art Exhibition and Shenandoah Valley Lyceum are being made available online so although they can’t be held in person, they can still be experienced!
+A full line-up of staff-produced programming is broadcast via our internal television channel featuring wellness classes, spiritual series and more.
+Small group gatherings and pop-up events along Main Street are some of the ways we’re engaging in person while still maintaining a safe distance.
+VMRC’s Wellness Center is open to residents by appointment for land and aquatic fitness.
+The outdoor Dogwood Trail, a one-mile loop around campus, is another way residents can exercise while also enjoying the sunshine and conversation with friends.
+Some of our most popular long-time events like the Juried Art Exhibition and Shenandoah Valley Lyceum have been made available in an online format so although they can’t be viewed in person, they can still be enjoyed!

-We’ve adapted to this unfamiliar time by doing things a little differently, yet VMRC residents are still aging well and living fully.
+We’ve adapted throughout this year by doing things a little differently, yet VMRC residents are still aging well and living fully.

 VMRC does not discriminate pursuant to the federal Fair Housing Act.
 VMRC is open to persons of all faiths, and all faith denominations are represented among our residents.
 Only one-third of our residents are affiliated with Mennonite churches.